Lenddo/android-lenddo-data/README.md

         AndroidData.setup(getApplicationContext(), PSID, SECRET, clientOptions);
 ```

-If a data sending have failed, the Lenddo Data SDK will try to resend the gathered data the next time the call to *AndroidData.startAndroidData(context, clientId)* is encountered.
+If a data sending have failed, the Lenddo Data SDK will try to resend the gathered data the next time the call to *AndroidData.startAndroidData(activity, clientId)* is encountered.
 Eventually, the *onDataSendingSuccess()* method will be called.
 To remove a callback, pass a null object to registerDataSendingCompletionCallback() method.

 ```Java